 - Dimension extension lines should not touch or "cover" the outline of the object that you model.
 Use strategies introduced in class to eliminate this. - Leaders: Text leaders should be drawn at an angle other than the horizontal or vertical such as 30, 45 or 60 degrees. - Carefully choose the size and location of dimensions to make them readable and easily understood. - 2 different dimension types follow: - Size type dimensions show the size of something such as the diameter of a hole or length of an edge. - Location type dimensions show the location of an entity in regard to some reference geometry such as ordinate or polar dimensions. - Redundant Dimensions: These are duplicate dimensions on your drawings and may refer to the same object in a different view.
-They should be avoided as they may cause update errors and clutter up your drawing. - Centerlines: Are used to show axial symmetry and frequently reduce the need for location dimensions. - Centerlines should be visible on the drawing as the appropriate line type and size of a series of short and long dashes. - Hidden Lines: Are used to show the location of some geometry (edge or hole) behind a solid surface. - Hidden lines should be visible on the drawing as the appropriate line type of short dashes.
+They should be avoided as they may cause update errors and clutter up your drawing. - Centerlines and Center Marks: Are used to show axial symmetry and frequently reduce the need for location dimensions. - Centerlines should be visible on the drawing as the appropriate line type and size of a series of short and long dashes.
+Center Marks are similar target like and placed on the hole profile. - Hidden Lines: Are used to show the location of some geometry (edge or hole) behind a solid surface. - Hidden lines should be visible on the drawing as the appropriate line type of short dashes.